 Microlearning for Professional Development Examples

-- 10 Minute CPE – A number of state Certified Professional Accountant societies have gotten approval to offer continuing professional education (CPE) units in 10 minute increments.
-To learn more, check our our interview with Josh Goldman, VP of Learning at the Ohio Society of CPAs.
+- 10 Minute CPE: A number of state Certified Professional Accountant societies have gotten approval to offer continuing professional education (CPE) units in 10 minute increments.
+To learn more, check our our interview with Josh Goldman, who talks about the microlearning efforts at the Ohio Society of CPAs.

 Microlearning for Professional Development: Tools